systopia/de.systopia.contracts/docs/contract-modifications.md

 # Contract modifications

-The contract extension limits modifications that can be made to contracts to those and provides a UI to facilitate these modifications.
+The contract extension limits modifications that can be made to contracts to those and provides a UI and API to facilitate these modifications.

-It keeps a history of significant changes (or modifications) made to contracts.

-It provides the ability for modifications can be scheduled into the future.
+It keeps a history of significant changes (or modifications) made to contracts and allows for modifications to be scheduled into the future.

 The extension specifies 6 different types of modification: